The 3 Types of Countryside Travel in Japan (And Which One Fits You)

 This post contains affiliate links.
 If you use them, I may earn a small commission, which basically becomes coffee money to help me make more content like this. ā˜•ļøRead disclosure policy.

-āœ… Best for: People who want rural scenery without the stress.
+āœ… Best for: First-time visitors and travelers who want rural scenery without the logistical stress.

 takehara historic sake brewery district in rural Japan